ChristopherChudzicki/jsinput-freebodydraw/README.md

 # jsinput-freebodydraw
 Free-body drawing exercises with JSInput.
-A modification of the [jsinput-vectordraw](https://github.com/open-craft/jsinput-vectordraw) project.
+A modification of the [jsinput-vectordraw](https://github.com/open-craft/jsinput-vectordraw) project from DavidsonNext and OpenCraft.

 <img src="example.png" width="70%">